cysouw/diathesis/text/c08_infinitive.md

 c.
 Ich lasse mir die Haare schneiden (von dem Friseur).
 :::

-In this construction the semantics are much more transparently related to the *lassen + Infinitive* causative diathesis ([@sec:infinitive-lassen-causative]).
+In this construction the semantics are much more transparently related to the *lassen + Infinitive* causative/permissive diathesis ([@sec:infinitive-lassen-causative]).
 This can be clearly seen when a different dative recipient is used, like *sein Freund* 'his friend' [@next a].
 First apply the *lassen + Infinitiv* causative [@next b] and subsequently replace the recipient with a self-inflicting reflexive pronoun *mir* [@next c].
 The result is semantically the same as the fixed stack above in [@llast b].
 However, structurally there is a crucial difference in the expression of the erstwhile agent *Verkäufer* 'seller', either being an accusative [@next c] or a prepositional phrase [@llast b].

 ::: ex
 a.
 Der Verkäufer schenkt seinem Freund den Rechner.